 Touga’s katana looks no different from Saionji’s.

 A katana is one-edged.
-This view of the point of Touga’s sword shows the hamon of the sharpened edge.
+This view of the point of Touga’s sword shows the hamon (Wikipedia) of the sharpened edge.
 According to my reading, this type of point is not typical for a Japanese sword.
 The point does seem good for cutting roses, though the sword itself is heavier than is good for the job.
 Still, it seems reasonable for someone strong and precise like Touga.

 Kanae’s rapier has a gold-colored hilt and guard, which may reflect her wealthy family.
 The guard has a unique design, which doesn’t look practical to me.
 The curves of the guard hint that she too desires Anthy.
 The blade is indistinguishable from the blade of the sword of Dios, which in this episode is drawn with a longer flattened point than in the picture above.
 It has the same blueish coloring, connecting it to illusions.
 I suppose that Kanae’s illusions are the feelings she falsely believes she has about Akio, or falsely believes she doesn’t have about Anthy, or maybe the illusions that allow her to be controlled by her family.
+Or all of those.

-Kanae’s sword thrust looks dramatic, but it’s awkward.
+Kanae is not practical either.
+Her sword thrust looks dramatic, but it’s awkward.
 Her fingers can’t grasp tightly at that angle, and her arm can’t exert full force.
 She loses as soon as Utena decides to fight seriously.
 I read her as a pampered rich girl who has never needed physical skills.

 Mikage’s rapier is thin and flexible.
 I don’t think it’s more flexible than the other rapiers.
 The blade is close to neutral gray, but it is faintly blue-green.
 The difference is so small that I’m not certain what the color is supposed to be.